 Securities Ownership.
-The portfolio managers did not own any shares of the Funds as no shares of the Funds were outstanding prior to the date of this SAI.
+As of August 31, 2023, the portfolio managers did not own any shares of the Funds.

 UNDERWRITER

 The Company has entered into a distribution agreement (the "Distribution Agreement") with Quasar Distributors, LLC (the "Distributor"), 111 East Kilbourn Avenue, Suite 2200, Milwaukee, Wisconsin 53202, pursuant to which the Distributor acts as each Fund's principal underwriter and distributes shares.
 Shares are continuously offered for sale by the Distributor only in Creation Units.
 Each Creation Unit is made up of at least 5,000 shares.
 The Distributor will not distribute Shares in amounts less than a Creation Unit.